Dynamic Programming

 Each state needs its own day-0 value, and they're rarely all zero.
 For cooldown,

 held[0] = -price[0] (we bought today) while sold[0] = rest[0] = 0 (no transaction).
-Off-by-one bugs at the base propagate through every later cell.iii.
+Off-by-one bugs at the base propagate through every later cell.Hidden coupling between states.

 Reading